 Load Forecasting Overview

 Load forecasting has been used to plan and operate electric grids for over a century.
-To ensure a steady supply of electricity, reserve power must be stored.
-Load aggregators, power marketers, independent system operators, regulatory commissions, industrial/commercial companies, banks, trading firms, and insurance companies also benefit from load forecasting [1]–[5].
-Creating a forecasting model for a specific power network is not trivial [4]–[6].
-Load forecasts can be affected by weather, time of day, week, and other variables (i.e., coronavirus outbreak).
-Forecasting electricity demand can be made in several ways: very short-term (VSTLF) (1 day), short-term (STLF) (2 weeks), medium-term (MTLF) (3 years), and long-term (LTLF > 3 years) [7].
+Load aggregators, power marketers, independent system operators, regulatory commissions, industrial/commercial companies, banks, trading firms, and insurance companies also benefit from load forecasting for revenue prejection, energy trading, rate design and other activies [1]–[5].
+Load forecasts can be affected by weather, time of day, week, and other variables (i.e., coronavirus outbreak). and demand can be tracked and predicted across horizons of varying length: very short-term (VSTLF) (1 day), short-term (STLF) (2 weeks), medium-term (MTLF) (3 years), and long-term (LTLF > 3 years) [7].
+Creating a forecasting model for a specific power network is not trivial [4]–[6], but it is well studies in the literature [1], [almalaq]-[Baliyan].
 Recent research has focused on STLF [1], [7], [8].

 Both statistical and machine learning (ML) techniques have been used to forecast load, and the distinction between the two is blurring [1].
-Statistical techniques to forecast electrical load include ARIMA modelling [9], [10], and multiple linear regression analysis [11], [12].
-However, ML algorithms are more intelligent and can adapt to non-linear and complex relationships between load and other influencing factors (weather, time of day) [7].
-A few examples are Artificial Neural Networks (ANNs) [13], [14], Fuzzy Regression Models (FRM) [15], [16], SVMs (support vector machines) [17].
-Deep learning approaches like recurrent neural networks (RNN) [18], long-short-term memory networks (LSTM) [19], and 1-D convolution neural networks (CNN) [3], [20] are appealing to researchers in this field because they can learn about temporal dependencies in data inputs.
-Tao Hong talked about the best technique myth [1].
-He concluded that no one technique is best.
-This depends on the dataset and forecasting needs.
-No single method will likely work in all load forecasting scenarios.
+Statistical techniques to forecast electrical load include auto-regressive integrated moving average (ARIMA) modelling [9], [10], and multiple linear regression (MLR) analysis [11], [12].
+ML algorithms are more intelligent and can adapt to non-linear and complex relationships between load and other influencing factors (weather, time of day) [7].
+Artificial Neural Networks (ANNs) [13], [14], Fuzzy Regression Models (FRM) [15], [16], support vector machines (SVMs) have all been applied to load forecasting [17].
+Deep learning approaches like recurrent neural networks (RNN) [18], long-short-term memory networks (LSTM) [19], and 1-D convolution neural networks (CNN) [3], [20] are also appealing to researchers in this field because they can learn about temporal dependencies in inputs.
+Tao Hong warns about searching for a ‘best’ technique [1].
+He concludes that performance depends on the dataset and forecasting needs - no universal method will likely work in all load forecasting scenarios.
 Forecast errors vary greatly between utilities, zones, and horizons.
-This study compares deep learning forecasting to some conventional forecasters used by utilities to see if deep learning can better meet their needs.
+This study compares deep learning forecasting to some conventional forecasters in use by utilities to determine if deep learning can better suit their specific needs.

 Investigation

-An analysis of deep learning forecasting accuracy compared to current utility forecasting accuracy is presented.
-The STLF horizons will be the focus.
+An analysis of deep learning forecasting accuracy compared to current utility forecasting accuracy will be conducted, with a focus on STLF horizons.
 Three data sets will be analyzed.
-The data from an Independent Electrical System Operator in Ontario were included to aid reproducibility.
+Two sets from an Independent Electrical System Operator in Ontario were included to aid reproducibility (because they are publically available).
 From 2010 to 2019, both sets cover ten years of hourly city-wide load aggregation measurements from Ottawa and Toronto [21].
 The third dataset from St. John Energy is part of a larger Smart Grid Technologies project at UNB.
-This dataset matches the hourly city-wide load aggregates for 3.5 years (2018 to now).
-In this work, we will use temperature data from Environment Canada [22].
+This dataset inlcudes hourly city-wide load aggregates for 3.5 years (2018 to now).
+In this work, we will also use temperature data from Environment Canada [22].
 Four benchmark forecasters will be compared: seasonal naive, MLR, ARIMA, and shallow ANN.
 Researchers and utilities have used these benchmark algorithms for years [1], [4]–[6], [23]–[25].

 The project has three stages.
-First, we will build the benchmark algorithms.
-Then a CNN or another deep learning algorithm is used.
-Finally, deep learning forecasters’ performance will be compared to benchmark algorithms’ performance using available data sets.
-We will compare overall and peak detection accuracy.
-The phases are further described below.
-See the Gantt chart in the appendix for an overview of completed and pending tasks.
+First, we will implement the benchmark forecasters.
+Then one or more deep learning algorithms will be implemented, starting with a CNN.
+Finally, deep learning forecasters’ performance will be compared to benchmark forecaster performance using available data sets.
+Overall and peak detection accuracy will be compared.
+Each statge is detailed below.
+See the Gantt chart in appendix A for an overview of completed and pending tasks.

 The Benchmark Algorithms

-Many publications lack detailed experimental setup information, making direct comparisons with reported results difficult.
-The benchmark algorithms chosen for this work are relevant and reproducible [1], [4]–[6], [23]–[25].
+Many publications lack experimental details, making direct comparisons with reported results difficult.
+The benchmark algorithms proposed for this work were selected because they are relevant, but also sufficiently well documented to be reproducible [1], [4]–[6], [23]–[25].